simon-whitehead/assembly-fun/README.md

 ### 6. String length (strlen) (64-bit: Linux, Windows)

-This project demonstrates two ways to determine the length of a null terminated string.
-The first example manually loops through a block of memory looking for a null byte.
-The second examples uses the `scasb` instruction to search for the null byte.
+This project demonstrates how to determine the length of a NULL-terminated string.
+It uses the `scasb` instruction to scan a string looking for a NULL byte.

 ### 7. Dynamic memory allocation (malloc) (64-bit: Linux)